 Course records (male & female) €100

-1st team of four: €200 and the Quinlan Cup
+1st team of four Men: €200 and the Quinlan Cup

-The prize giving will take place at 1pm in the Hall where winners will be invited to the podium to collect their prizes.
+The prize giving will take place at 1.30pm in the Food Hall (near the back entrance to the club) where winners will be invited to the podium to collect their prize.

-As the race is chip-timed, your result will be available from the straight away and full-results will be available online soon after the race ends onmyrunresults.com
+As the race is chip-timed, your result will be available straight away and full results will be available online soon after the race ends on myrunresults.com

 The Offaly & Leinster Half Marathon Championships results will be announced as soon as possible.
 Offaly Half Marathon medals will be presented and the Offaly Awards Ceremony and the Leinster Half Marathon Medals will be posted to the winners.